125 Degrees Fahrenheit To Celsius

 • Q: Why are there two different temperature scales?

 A: Historical reasons primarily explain the existence of multiple temperature scales.
-Both Fahrenheit and Celsius arose independently, each with its own reference points and uses.
-Over time, the Celsius scale has gained greater scientific acceptance due to its more logical structure Worth keeping that in mind..
+So both Fahrenheit and Celsius arose independently, each with its own reference points and uses.
+Over time, the Celsius scale has gained greater scientific acceptance due to its more logical structure.

 • Q: Which temperature scale is more commonly used worldwide?